ddmin/installscript/README.md

 # installscript
-Automatically configure machine and install appropriate applications and dotfiles
+Automatic installscript to install and configure programs and other applications.

 ## Charlie (Linux Mint 20)
 ![](./IMG/mint.png)